 When you open your project for the first time, GoLand imports the code style from the project tslint.json, tslint.yaml, or tslint.yml automatically.

 GoLand lets you automatically fix some of the issues reported by TSLint.

-- To fix a specific error, place the cursor at the highlighted code, press Alt+Enter, and then choose TSLint: fix current error from the pop-up menu.
+To fix a specific error, place the cursor at the highlighted code, press Alt+Enter, and then select TSLint: fix current error from the list.

 To fix all the issues detected in the file, choose TSLint: fix current file.

 You can suppress TSLint rules for the current file and even for the current line.
 GoLand automatically generates disable comments in the format